What does it take to start keeping your cat indoors, especially if your tiger is used to roaming free, ducking cars and dining on wildlife?

 Make it fun

 Make sure that indoors is a stimulating place.
 Have some cat toys around, so that they can hunt and kill something.
-It does’;t have to be a top end item, a feather duster or a christmas tree decoration will keep them amused, and there’s always the old ball of yarn.
+It does not have to be a top end item, a feather duster or a christmas tree decoration will keep them amused, and there’s always the old ball of yarn.
 Get some cat mint or cat grass for them to roll in and chew on.
 Put rocks in the pots so that they can’t deficate in the soil.
 Make sure they have some sun to bask in if you can, a window ledge will make them very happy.
+To keep your cat cool on hot days, add cold, fresh water and shade.
+And finally, give them plenty of attention, and they’ll be happy whether indoors or out!
 Finally, give them plenty of attention, and they’ll come to realize that indoors is a pleasant place.

 Understand the transition